You can practice academic vocabulary,

 The academic vocabulary to fill the gaps: achieving, assess, assigns, consistent, contribute, convince, decline, domination, economic, established, inadequate, military, prediction, strategy, sufficient, unprecedented.

 (These are about 1/4 of the AWL word uses in this selection, so you will actually practice many useful words besides those in the drop-down list.)
 The drop-down menu gives you this list for each gap.

 A word family hint: When filling the gaps, remember that the word’s position in the sentence is an important clue.

 A present tense verb after a singular noun (one person or thing) will end with an ‘s’ (assigns), while a verb after ‘to’ (an infinitive), or after a plural noun, will never end in 's.'

 You will probably need an adjective before a noun.
 Try consistent, economic, inadequate, military (which can also be a noun), sufficient, and unprecedented in this list.

 Notice the way Kennedy repeats key words to "drive home" (emphasize) his points.

 You might also be interested in an article from 2002: “The Missiles of 1962 Haunt the Iraq Debate.”
 Its author says historians have called the Cuban missile crisis “the most dangerous moment in recorded time.”

 I think it's fair to say, in the missile crisis doing nothing was unacceptable, and so was going to war with the risk of nuclear holocaust.’
 She added: ‘The other key lesson was, give your opponent some room to maneuver.
 Don't back him against the wall.’”

-(There are also some great lesson plans and ideas for history or advanced ESL teachers at the N.Y.T.'s Learning blog: "Modern Lessons in the Cuban Missile Crisis" and “The Lessons of History”, as well as further suggestions in both of those articles.
+(There are also some great lesson plans and ideas for history or advanced ESL teachers at the N.Y.T.'s Learning blog: "Modern Lessons in the Cuban Missile Crisis."

 There are two more pages of speeches by Kennedy and other presidents with gap-fill exercises to practice more academic (and foreign policy) vocabulary: U.S. Presidents on Berlin, and President Obama on Polish Freedom Day.